PaoAlonzo/PaoAlonzo/README.md

 - 🔍 I’m currently learning more about my career

-- 🤍I can also be a UX/UI designer
+- 🤍I'm also a UX/UI designer

 - 💎I can make all the whole code shimmer